Online Sunshine Logo

 5. The names, street addresses, and telephone numbers of the individuals or officers who have final responsibility for the custody of the contributions and who will be responsible for the final distribution of the contributions.

-(3) Each chapter, branch, or affiliate of a parent organization that is required to register under this section must file a separate registration statement and financial statement or report the required information to its parent organization, which shall then file, on a form prescribed by the department, a consolidated registration statement for the parent organization and its Florida chapters, branches, and affiliates.
+(3) Each chapter, branch, or affiliate of a parent organization required to register under this section must file a separate registration statement and financial statement or report the required information to its parent organization, which shall then file, on a form prescribed by the department, a consolidated registration statement for the parent organization and its Florida chapters, branches, and affiliates.
 A consolidated registration statement filed by a parent organization must include or be accompanied by financial statements as specified in s.
 496.407 for the parent organization and each of its Florida chapters, branches, and affiliates that solicited or received contributions during the preceding fiscal year.
 However, if all contributions received by chapters, branches, or affiliates are remitted directly into a depository account that feeds directly into the parent organization’s centralized accounting system from which all disbursements are made, the parent organization may submit one consolidated financial statement on a form prescribed by the department.
 The consolidated financial statement must comply with s.
 496.407 and must reflect the activities of each chapter, branch, or affiliate of the parent organization, including all contributions received in the name of each chapter, branch, or affiliate; all payments made to each chapter, branch, or affiliate; and all administrative fees assessed to each chapter, branch, or affiliate.
-A copy of Internal Revenue Service Form 990 and all attached schedules filed for the preceding fiscal year, or a copy of Internal Revenue Service Form 990-EZ and Schedule O for the preceding fiscal year, for the parent organization and each Florida chapter, branch, or affiliate that is required to file such forms must be attached to the consolidated financial statement.
+A copy of Internal Revenue Service Form 990 and all attached schedules filed for the preceding fiscal year, or a copy of Internal Revenue Service Form 990-EZ and Schedule O for the preceding fiscal year, for the parent organization and each Florida chapter, branch, or affiliate required to file such forms must be attached to the consolidated financial statement.

 (4)(a) Every charitable organization, sponsor, or parent organization filing on behalf of one or more chapters, branches, or affiliates that is required to register under this section must pay a single registration fee.
 A parent organization filing on behalf of one or more chapters, branches, or affiliates shall total all contributions received by the chapters, branches, or affiliates included in the registration statement to determine registration fees.
 Fees shall be assessed as follows:

-2. Seventy-five dollars, if the contributions received for the last fiscal year were $5,000 or more, but less than $100,000;
+2. Seventy-five dollars, if the contributions received for the last fiscal year were $5,000 or more, but less than $100,000.

-3. One hundred twenty-five dollars, if the contributions received for the last fiscal year were $100,000 or more, but less than $200,000;
+3. One hundred twenty-five dollars, if the contributions received for the last fiscal year were $100,000 or more, but less than $200,000.

-4. Two hundred dollars, if the contributions received for the last fiscal year were $200,000 or more, but less than $500,000;
+4. Two hundred dollars, if the contributions received for the last fiscal year were $200,000 or more, but less than $500,000.

-5. Three hundred dollars, if the contributions received for the last fiscal year were $500,000 or more, but less than $1 million;
+5. Three hundred dollars, if the contributions received for the last fiscal year were $500,000 or more, but less than $1 million.

-6. Three hundred fifty dollars, if the contributions received for the last fiscal year were $1 million or more, but less than $10 million;
+6. Three hundred fifty dollars, if the contributions received for the last fiscal year were $1 million or more, but less than $10 million.

 7. Four hundred dollars, if the contributions received for the last fiscal year were $10 million or more.